 The Okanagan School of Business offers four Post-Baccalaureate Diplomas.
 Areas of study include: Accounting, Marking, HR Management and Marketing and Data Analytics.
 These two-year programs are designed for students that have already completed an undergraduate degree in an area other than Business or Commerce.

-The Okanagan School of Business has partnered with Southern Interior Flight Center and Okanagan Mountain Helicopters to offer a two-year Commercial Aviation Diploma and a one-year Commercial Helicopters Pilot Certificate.
+The Okanagan School of Business has partnered with Southern Interior Flight Center and Okanagan Mountain Helicopters to offer a two-year Commercial Aviation Diploma - Aeroplane and a one-year Commercial Helicopters Pilot Certificate.
 Both programs integrate Business Administration courses to create professional organizational growth among students.

 Okanagan College students are eligible to participate in Study Abroad semesters.
 Okanagan School of Business has negotiated Study Abroad agreements with many partner institutions around the world which mean you can spend one or two semesters at an international partner school, and as long as your courses are pre-approved by Okanagan College; all credits earned during your semester(s) away will apply towards your Okanagan College Bachelor of Business Administration Degree.

 Centre for Small Business and Entrepreneurship Research

 The Centre exists to encourage and support new Okanagan School of Business faculty researchers to engage in applied research, to expand their knowledge base, and to make a significant contribution to economic and social development in the B.C.
 Southern Interior.